TOILmodular/CONTINUUM/README.md

 #### BIAS Knob
 The BIAS knob provides a CV offset option for the VCA modulation.
 This is applied to any of the above described options.
 You can turn down the output from any oscillator separately with the BIAS turned to minimum and no CV signal added.
+Or you can ensure to have a constant tone with slight volume modulation on top by increasing the bias to a certain amount.

 #### FILTER Knob
 The FILTER knob is to control the cutoff frequency of a simple low-pass filter with no resonance.

 #### VOLUME Knob
 The volume knob is controlling the overall amplitude of the combined drone output.
+You might get a signal clipping, when turning it to max and having more than one oscillator playing.
+So this is another way of influencing the output signal.

 #### OUT
 The combined audio signal from all four oscillators.

 ## Module Build and PCBs
-I added two different versions for the control board in the folder GerberFiles, an "original", and a "Thonk" version.
+I added two different versions for the control board in the folder GerberFiles, an "Original", and a "Thonk" version.
 Reason is that for my own module, I am using specific potentiometers - 16K4 series from Supertech Electronics - and 3.5mm jack sockets - MJ-355 from Marushin - available at my local electronics shop.

 <img width="300" alt="CtrlPCB_Orig" src="https://github.com/TOILmodular/CONTINUUM/assets/97026614/6d5f66f0-df1e-456d-99fb-ebffee6e8591">